lightpack-run/lightpack/README.md

   The currently loaded model, if any.
 This will be `nil` if no model is currently loaded.

 - `totalModelSize: Float`
-  The total size of all downloaded models in bytes.
+  The total size of all downloaded models in GB.

 ### Accessing Public Variables